Where Trust Fails: Mapping Location-Data Provenance Risks in Europe: Implications for next-generation digital trust infrastructure

 \subsection{Requirements summary}

-The seven design principles above are intentionally stated at the level of governance objectives.
+The seven design principles above are stated at the level of governance objectives and architectural constraints.
 This subsection translates them into a minimal set of infrastructure capabilities for location-linked claims and evidence.
-The derivation rule is as follows: a capability is included only if its absence would predictably reproduce one or more failure modes in Table~\ref{tab:taxonomy}, even under otherwise well-intentioned implementations.
-In that sense, the requirements below are necessary conditions for contestability under dispute, not sufficient guarantees of truth.
+The derivation rule is as follows: a capability is included when it is required to prevent one or more failure modes in Table~\ref{tab:taxonomy} from persisting under otherwise well-intentioned implementations.
+The requirements below therefore establish necessary conditions for contestability under dispute.
+Truth, admissibility, and institutional reliance also depend on sector-specific assurance thresholds, legal procedures, and evidentiary standards.

-Table~\ref{tab:reqsnapshot} maps each failure mode to a corresponding minimum capability that enables a verifier to challenge the claim without requiring omniscient access or indiscriminate retention.
-The mapping is intentionally phrased in sector-neutral terms, so that different domains can instantiate these capabilities with different assurance thresholds and legal tests.
+Table~\ref{tab:reqsnapshot} maps each failure mode to a corresponding minimum capability that enables a verifier to challenge the claim through defined evidence and procedures.
+The mapping is phrased in sector-neutral terms, so that different domains can instantiate these capabilities with different assurance thresholds, legal bases, and institutional workflows.

 Two cross-cutting constraints apply to all requirements.
 First, \textbf{proportionality} must be treated as a design constraint rather than a policy afterthought.
-Because location is sensitive, contestability should be achievable through selective, purpose-bound disclosure rather than continuous tracking.
+Because location is sensitive, contestability should be achieved through selective, purpose-bound disclosure and legally defined access conditions.
 Second, \textbf{portability} must be preserved.
-The same evidence object should remain interpretable across jurisdictions and sectors, even when the legal test, risk tolerance, or enforcement thresholds differ.
-These constraints ensure that location-data provenance strengthens sovereignty and accountability without creating a surveillance default or a patchwork of non-interoperable sector silos.
+The same evidence object should remain interpretable across jurisdictions and sectors, even when the legal test, risk tolerance, or enforcement threshold differs.
+These constraints ensure that location-data provenance strengthens sovereignty and accountability while preserving rights compatibility, institutional legitimacy, and cross-sector interoperability.

-The next section uses these requirements to frame the solution space at a conceptual level and introduces proof-of-location as a candidate capability layer to turn location into a new digital primitive and facilitator concept for a next-generation digital trust infrastructure on location-data provenance.
+The next section uses these requirements to frame the solution space at a conceptual level and introduces proof-of-location as a candidate capability layer for turning location into a digital primitive within a next-generation digital trust infrastructure for location-data provenance.